dllewellyn/AI-Tech-Scalers/presentation.md

 * **Key Phases:** MVP development and scaling challenges

 <!--
+Traditional vs. AI-Native Startups (0:38 - 1:29)
 To make this tangible, we'll follow the journey of two fictitious companies.
 Both are tasked with building the exact same product, but they'll take radically different paths to get there.

 One will use a traditional, well-trodden startup approach.
 The other will embrace AI from the very beginning.

-it's worth saying that when we say well trodden, were talking about the type of approach with such speed and agility that bigger companies can only dream of
+It's worth saying that when we say well trodden, we're talking about the type of approach with such speed and agility that bigger companies can only dream of.

+Traditional startup agility is envied by larger companies.
+However, this is no longer the pinnacle.
+An "AI-native" build is emerging, challenging modern startup approaches.

+Methodology: Two Fictitious Companies (1:30 - 2:09)
 We'll look at how they tackle building their Minimum Viable Product, or MVP, and then consider the distinct scaling challenges each approach presents.
 -->